Someday I'll Be Saturday Night: Lyrical content

+Critical reception

+Tony Cross from Smash Hits gave "Someday I'll Be Saturday Night" three out of five, writing, "From the monumental Cross Road compilation comes something a little less rock and a lot more country.
+And, yes, Jon Bon Jovi, the coolest bloke in cowboy boots since Clint, turns this country-bumpkin of a strum-a-long into another success.
+He bawls out the chorus — about some berk's big-time aspirations — with such sincerity you can't help liking him all the more."

 Live performances

 The song is considered to be a fan favourite and a popular example of Bon Jovi's upbeat anthemic choruses taking on deeper meaning during the 1990s.
 It is often performed live and has been refined in several different versions over the years.
 For example, there is a 1995 recording from Melbourne on the band's One Wild Night Live 1985–2001 live CD, where Jon Bon Jovi sings the intro slowly, encouraging the crowd to join in before the band come in and return the song to tempo.
 This version also features an extended interlude.
 On the Lost Highway Tour the song had been played in a version closer to the original studio recording, but for The Circle Tour, it is played in a slower acoustic style.
 The song was performed on select dates of the Because We Can Tour either in its slow acoustic arrangement, or in its original arrangement.